brgillis/SHE_Validation/SHE_Validation_CTI/doc/she_validation_cti.md

 1. This process is carried out on simulated Euclid Observations.
 1. This test is carried out per Observation.
 1. Stars are binned by Sky Background Level over the range [TBD] with bin intervals of [TBD].
 [Note: what sample of stars?]
 1. Each Sky Background Level sample is binned in distance from the Readout Register on each CCD.
 [Note: per pixel?
-Dont need to bin, but would to plot results? ]
+Don't need to bin, but would to plot results? ]
 1. The average difference between the Model Sky Background Level ellipticity and simulated Stellar image ellipticity calculated, with error.
 1. The linear regression of the slope of the differential ellipticity as a function of readout distance is estimated, with error.
 1. The slope and its error are compare to a threshold [TBD - currently z=5].